-When you practice and teach others course material, it is easier to remember the information and recall it at a later time.
+When you practice and teach others course material, it is easier to remember the information and recall it later on.

 You’ve likely heard that study groups are a good idea, but do you know why they are?
-There are a few keys to making study groups productive and efficient (and not just another outlet of your precious minutes?
+There are a few keys to making study groups productive and efficient (and not just another outlet of your precious minutes).

 The Learning Pyramid

-It starts with something called the learning pyramid, which offers a rough idea of how much info you retain using different methods.
+First, familiarize yourself with the learning pyramid, a diagram indicating how much information you can retain using different methods.

-- Demonstration still has you retaining less than half the material
+- Demonstration still has you retaining less than half of the material

-Did you also know that students who spend time on course material throughout the whole term are more likely to do better in future courses?
-Why?
+Students who engage frequently with course material throughout the term are more likely to do better in future courses.
+Here's why:

-- There’s more time to process the info and commit it to long-term memory
+- There’s more time to process information and commit it to long-term memory

 - Courses continue to build on this foundation of knowledge

-- The more you know now, the less you have the review in the future when adding new info
+- The more you know now, the less you'll have to review in the future

-- Students who study 2-3 weeks right before final exams are more likely to forget what they’ve learned after the exam
+- Students who study 1–3 weeks right before final exams are more likely to forget, shortly after the exam, what they’ve learned

-Point them to the pyramid if it helps them to understand how this might be helpful.
-An effective study group is 3 - 4 members (no more than 5).
+Point them to the learning pyramid to help them understand how it might be helpful.
+An effective study group consists of 3 or 4 members (no more than 5).

-Ask your instructor if it would be possible for them to send out an email to connect interested students or set up a group on social media for your classmates to join.
+Ask your instructor if it would be possible for them to send out an email to connect interested students.
+Alternatively, set up a group on social media for your classmates to join.
 Many courses also offer discussion boards, whether on Canvas or Piazza.
 You can message any classmate you think might be interested as well!